-If you have more than one angelfish in your aquarium, you might have noticed them locking lips, which looks a lot like they are kissing.
-Angelfish are known for being calm and predictable, so this type of behavior can be worrisome for owners.
+If you have more than one angelfish in your aquarium, you may have noticed them locking lips, which look like they’re kissing.

 Why Do Angelfish Lock Lips?